MonmanPsk/MonmanPsk/README.md

-- Hi, I’m Monman
+- Hi, I’m Monman.
-- I’m interested in Software engineer
+- I’m interested in Software engineer and Full stack developer.
-- I’m currently learning Programing
+- I’m currently studying in Computer Science.

 <!---
 MonmanPsk/MonmanPsk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.